mithubindia/vmenu/SECURITY.md

 ## 📅 Supported Versions

-We actively maintain the latest release of ProxMenux.
+We actively maintain the latest release of vmenu.
 Only the most recent version receives security updates.

 | Version | Supported |
 | ------- | --------- |